eugenielai/eugenielai.github.io/posts/learnings.md

 # Learning Reflection: After My First Grad Course as an Undergrad
 Date: 2020-04-29

-[This course](https://www.cs.ubc.ca/~kevinlb/teaching/cs532l/index.html) is life-changing, but only a small portion of my learnings are included in this reflection.
+[This course](https://www.cs.ubc.ca/~kevinlb/teaching/cs532l/index.html) is life-changing, but only a small portion of my learnings is included in this reflection.
 I will start with how this learning experience helps me make my career decisions.
 Then I will reflect on my personal growth over the term and finish off with things I need to work on.

 ## An "Obvious" Learning Outcome
 I had many pressing questions going into this course as my answer to those questions would shape how I choose the programs and how I structure my grad school application.